 That is a very good question, the answer is LEVERAGE and MARGIN

-You don't need $100,000 Dollars to trade, with leverage and margin you only need $1,000 dollars to transact a contract, but how?
+You don't need $100,000 Dollars to trade, with leverage and margin you only need $1,000 dollars to transact a forex contract, but how?

 We shall explain using the example below:

 In Forex, a small deposit can control a much larger transaction this is called Leveraging, which gives the traders the ability to make nice profits, and at the same time keep risk capital to a minimum.
-The trader will transact on borrowed capital, having $1,000 dollars one can borrow the rest using a leverage option such as 100:1 - meaning that one borrows 100 dollars for every 1 dollar they have, therefore in total they will control a total of $100,000 dollars - this is how leverage works.
+The forex trader will transact on borrowed capital, having $1,000 dollars a trader can borrow the rest using a leverage option such as 100:1 - meaning that one borrows 100 dollars for every 1 dollar they have, therefore in total they will control a total of $100,000 dollars - this is how leverage works.

 Leverage is expressed in the form of a ratio, for Example 100:1, means the broker with give a trader $100 Dollars for every 1 dollar that the trader has.

-Margin is the amount of money required by your broker so as to allow you to continue trading with the leveraged amount.
+Margin is the amount of money required by your forex broker so as to allow you to continue trading forex with the leveraged amount.
 Foreign Exchange Margin is the amount you deposit so as to open an account with.
 If you deposit $1,000 then that is your margin.

 With leverage it is possible for retail investors to trade the Foreign exchange market.
-Leverage of 100:1 means that for every dollar you deposit, the broker will give you 100 dollars.
-This also means that in converse the broker requires you to maintain a margin of $1 Dollar for every $100 Dollars that they give you so as to let you continue controlling the borrowed amount of capital that they have given you for trading.
+Leverage of 100:1 means that for every dollar you deposit, the forex broker will give you 100 dollars.
+This also means that in converse the forex broker requires you to maintain a margin of $1 Dollar for every $100 Dollars that they give you so as to let you continue controlling the borrowed amount of capital that they have given you for forex trading.